Chalandi/Baremetal_TI_AM6254_multicore_nosdk/README.md

-This repository implements a fully manually-written bare-metal project for the TI AM6254 (PocketBeagle2 Board) without using TI's SDK.
+This repository contains a fully hand-written bare-metal project for the TI AM6254 (PocketBeagle2 Board) without using TI’s SDK.

 Features :

-  -  Quad-core ARM Cortex-A53 booting support
+  -  Supports booting of all available cores on the SoC (Quad-core ARM Cortex-A53, ARM Cortex-R5F and ARM Cortex-M4F)
-  - MMU Setup for 4GB space
+  - MU setup for 4 GB address space on the A53 cores
-  - GIC configuration
+  - GIC configuration on the A53 cores.
+  - VIM configuration on the R5F core.
-  - Interrupt vector tables for the Quad-core ARM Cortex-A53
+  - Interrupt vector tables on all cores
-  - One timer interrupt per core
+  - One timer interrupt per core type
-  - LED blinking from all Quad-core ARM Cortex-A53
+  - LED blinking from all four ARM Cortex-A53 cores

 A clear and easy-to-understand implementation in C11 and assembly with a build system based on GNU Make makes this project both fun and educational.